dentarg/auth0-blog/_posts/2018-01-31-android-development-15-libraries-you-should-be-using.markdown

 Here, we mocked a list, added data to it, and cleared it.
 We then verified that these actions were performed.
 We can learn more testing with Mockito in the official [documentation](http://static.javadoc.io/org.mockito/mockito-core/2.13.0/org/mockito/Mockito.html#0.1).

-### Roboelectric
+### Robolectric

-[Roboelectric](http://robolectric.org/) is another unit testing library.
-The difference to JUnit is that this Roboelectrict was created aiming to help Android developers.
-Roboelectrict handles inflation of views, resource loading, and lots of other stuff.
+[Robolectric](http://robolectric.org/) is another unit testing library.
+The difference to JUnit is that this Robolectric was created aiming to help Android developers.
+Robolectric handles inflation of views, resource loading, and lots of other stuff.
 This allows tests to do most things we could do on a real device that have Android framework dependencies without launching a device as in Espresso.
-In a way, Roboelectric simulates the Android SDK for our tests.
-With Roboelectric, we do not need additional mocking frameworks such as Mockito.
+In a way, Robolectric simulates the Android SDK for our tests.
+With Robolectric, we do not need additional mocking frameworks such as Mockito.

-#### Using Roboelectric
+#### Using Robolectric

 To use Robolectric, we add the dependency in our app `build.gradle` file: